Superfund Green Remediation

 Options for a Greener Cleanup: Applying an Industry Standard

 Superfund stakeholders partnered with others in the site cleanup community to develop a voluntary, consensus-based standard for greener cleanups.
-ASTM International issued the resulting Standard Guide for Greener Cleanups (E2893-13) in November 2013.
-In a subsequent memorandum (PDF) (3 pg, 626K, About PDF), EPA recognized the standard as a tool that, when implemented appropriately, can reduce the environmental footprint of cleanup activities while still meeting site-specific regulatory requirements and objectives.
+ASTM International issued the resulting Standard Guide for Greener Cleanups in November 2013.
+In a subsequent memorandum, EPA recognized the standard as a tool that, when implemented appropriately, can reduce the environmental footprint of cleanup activities while still meeting site-specific regulatory requirements and objectives.
 EPA participation in development of this standard is a strategic action (#3.7) of the Agency's Superfund Green Remediation Strategy.

 Best Management Practices (BMPs)

-EPA's series of quick-reference "BMP fact sheets (PDF)" (1 pg, 244KB, About PDF) describe practices for frequently used cleanup remedies, various field stages, and other aspects posing significant opportunities to reduce the environmental footprint of site cleanup.
+EPA's series of quick-reference fact sheets describe practices for frequently used remedies, various field stages and other aspects posing significant opportunities to reduce the environmental footprint of cleanups.
 Development of this series is a strategic action (#2.3) of the Agency's Superfund Green Remediation Strategy.

 Footprint Analysis for Environmental Cleanups

-EPA's “Methodology for Understanding and Reducing a Project’s Environmental Footprint” report (PDF) (135 pp, 1.2MB, About PDF) provides specific metrics and a detailed process to quantify the environmental footprint of a cleanup.
-Information gained by applying the methodology can be used to target best management practices that help achieve a greener cleanup.
+This EPA document provides specific metrics and a detailed process to quantify the environmental footprint of a cleanup.
+Information gained by applying the methodology can be used to target best management practices that help achieve greener cleanups.
 Development of this methodology is a strategic action (#8.2) in the Agency's Superfund Green Remediation Strategy.